martin0w/wp-codespace/README.md

+Note 2025-09-25: This setup does not appear to be working.
+Pros: Successful MySQL installation with PHPAdmin available on port 81.
+Cons: Apache server seems to be up and running, but does not return a WP page.
+Cons: Port 3306 is defunct.

 # WordPress Codespace Dev Environment

 This is a starter kit for a development environment for WordPress in a GitGub [Codepsace](https://github.com/features/codespaces).